-We think, the following 16 hotels might be your best bet if you’re looking for the most amazing hotels in Thailand.
+Thus, the following 16 hotels are our personal favourites if you’re you’re looking for the most amazing hotels in Thailand.

-“Standard” rooms, if you can call them that, start between US$100 and US$3,000 a night.
-The good thing about some of the really large villas is, that they often offer five or more bedrooms so you could split the cost with your friends.
+All of the hotels on this last start between US$100 and US$3,000 a night.
+The good thing about some of the really large villas is, that they often offer five or more bedrooms so you could split the cost with your friends or family.

 We’ve had the pleasure of spending 5 nights at this stunning resort.
-The Santhiya Koh Yao Yai, just south of Koh Yao Noi, is the only affordable property on this list.
-Rooms start at US$100, your own pool villas are roughly $200, the really nice ones with infinity pools looking out to sea will set you back $300, and even the huge two story villas with room for up to six people usually won’t cost you more than $400 to $500 depending on the season.
+The Santhiya Koh Yao Yai, just south of Koh Yao Noi, is the one of the only affordable properties on this list, but doesn’t substitute luxury.
+Rooms start at US$100, your own pool villas are roughly US$200, the really nice ones with infinity pools looking out to sea will set you back US$300, and even the huge two story villas with room for up to six people usually won’t cost you more than US$400 to US$500 depending on the season.
 Excellent value!

-The villas are all built in traditional Thai style so this place is really authentic too.
+The villas are all built in traditional Thai style if you’re wanting an authentic experience.

 Along with the Lebua at State Tower (Hangover II), the Moon Bar up on the equally amazing Banyan Tree hotel belongs to the very best in Bangkok.
-The Moon Bar will most likely not be as crowded with selfie-taking tourists and thus a bit more classy, however the prices are not significantly lower.
-Expect to pay at least US$15 for a proper drink up here.
+We’ve also stayed at this hotel in Bangkok and it sure was top notch, from the service to the attention to detail in the rooms and yes the Moon Bar was pretty awesome.
+Unlike the Lebua State Tower, The Moon Bar will most likely not be as crowded with selfie-taking tourists and thus a bit more classy, however the prices are not significantly lower.
+Expect to pay at least US$15 for an alcoholic drink up here.

 Some of the largest private pools you’ll ever see, are part of the Banyan Tree Phuket.
-The really long pools reach out right into the lake, or towards the beach, depending on what villa you settle for.
+The long pools reach out right into the lake, or towards the beach, depending on what villa you settle for.
 There are a few villas that come with a water-surrounded massage parlour, with unlimited massages included throughout your stay.
+Sign us up!

 This resort has probably got the only infinity pool in the world from which you can view three countries.
 All at the same time in the same direction!
 Thailand right in front of you, Myanmar further back, and the mountains in the distance belong to Laos.
 Not to mention the Anantara Golden Triangle itself is pretty amazing too, with lots of great view spots.
 However if you decide to come during winter, be prepared for night temperatures of only 15°C (59°F), which Thailand usually isn’t known for.

-The third Banyan Tree property on this list, and they just don’t get boring.
-If you’re going to Koh Samui and you’re willing to splash your cash, then the Banyan Tree is the place to go.
+The third Banyan Tree property on this list is located in Koh Samui.
+You can start to see why this hotel brand is one of the most luxurious in the world.
+If you’re going to Koh Samui and you’re willing to splash your cash a bit, then the Banyan Tree is the place to go.
+Just look at that picture, million dollar views right there.

-Located right beneath some of the most beautiful limestone formations around Krabi, the Rayavadee has got an amazing setting to offer for sure.
-Not only do the beach and restaurant indulge you with these fantastic views, but also the private pool villas are located just next to some of these beautiful rocks!
+Located right beneath some of the most beautiful limestone formations around Krabi, the Rayavadee has got an amazing setting to offer for sure and not many other places in Thailand offer scenery like this.
+Not only does the beach and restaurant indulge you with these fantastic views, but also the private pool villas are located just next to some of these beautiful rocks!

 Soneva is known for a few of the most luxurious resorts in the entire world, such as the Gili Lankanfushi in the Maldives.
 They’ve also set foot in Thailand, with the Soneva Kiri located on the sparsely populated island of Koh Kood.
 They’ll even fly you there on their own plane straight from Bangkok!
 I guess if you can rack up the US$3,000 a night for the “basic” villas, you don’t have to worry about the cost of a private flight…